Ph.D. Program in Chemistry

 Students interested in chemical biology and biophysical chemistry are encouraged to apply to the graduate Program in Biomedical Sciences and Engineering.
 PBSE is an interdisciplinary and collaborative effort that brings together expertise from the departments of Chemistry & Biochemistry; Molecular, Cell & Developmental (MCD) Biology; Biomolecular Engineering (BME); and Microbiology & Environmental Toxicology (METX).
 Highlights of PBSE include a broad choice of research laboratory rotations, journal clubs and a targeted seminar series--all in a collaborative environment.
 Applicants to PBSE choose from three tracks:

-- Bioinformatics and Computational Biology - Multidisciplinary bioinformatics training and research in comparative and functional genomics, non-coding RNA discovery, protein bioinformatics and structure prediction.
+- Biomedical Engineering and Bioinformatics - Multidisciplinary bioinformatics training and research in comparative and functional genomics, non-coding RNA discovery, protein bioinformatics and structure prediction.

-- Mechanistic, Structural and Chemical Biology - Exploration of biological systems at the molecular and mechanistic levels, using biophysical methods and the tools of synthetic organic chemistry to examine biomolecules and their functions.
+- Chemical Biology, Biochemistry and Biophysics (CB3) - Exploration of biological systems at the molecular and mechanistic levels, using biophysical methods and the tools of synthetic organic chemistry to examine biomolecules and their functions.
 Most PBSE participants with a background in chemistry will follow this track.
 Also for those with an interest in environmental toxicology.

 - Molecular, Cell and Developmental Biology - Cell biology, chromosome biology, developmental biology, genomics, microbiology, neurobiology and RNA molecular biology.